sorenlind/RepData_PeerAssessment1/PA1_template.md

 Søren Lind Kristiansen

 ## Notes
 Before we begin, we need to do a bit of setting up.
-First, when manipulating the data, we will use the package `dplyr` so we have to load that using `library(dplyr)`.
+First, when manipulating the data, we will use the package `dplyr` so we have to load that by calling `library(dplyr)`.
 Secondly, when pushing to GitHub, we need our figure files stored in a folder called `figure` so we might as well make our code store them there for us.
-We can make it happen by using `opts_chunk` which in turn requires loading the `knitr` library explicitly.
+We can make that happen by using `opts_chunk` which in turn requires loading the `knitr` library explicitly.
 Finally we load `lattice` to be able to use `xyplot`.
 Here's how it's done:

 ```r
 suppressMessages(library(dplyr))